-Tom Sawyer values hard work and believes we deserve a legislature that works together to solve our problems and is accountable to the public.
+Tom Sawyer values hard work- He feels we deserve a legislature that works together to solve our problems and is accountable to the public.

 Tom Sawyer has earned a reputation in the legislature of being a consensus builder.
 He works across party lines to solve our state's problems and to improve the lives of working families.
 When he was House Majority Leader in 1992 many newspapers across the state hailed it as one of the most successful legislative sessions ever.

 In 2012 Tom Sawyer was frustrated watching the legislature fight and fail to do its job.
-When the legislature passed a budget that will leave us millions of dollars in debt in a few years and failed to do its constitutional duty to redraw political boundaries, Tom Sawyer had enough and decided it was time to try to return to the legislature to restore it to a body that works together to solve problems.
+When the legislature passed a budget that would leave us millions of dollars in debt, Tom Sawyer had enough and decided it was time to try to return to the legislature to restore it to a body that works together to solve problems.

 Tom Sawyer values family and the value of a hard earned dollar.